ChaoxZ61/Star_Wars_APIs/README.md

 **Star_Wars_and_Open_Movie_APIs.py** Set up for classes

-**run.py**main code where the library is initiated and user could search the library
+**run.py** Main code where the library is initiated and user could search the library